 Check the same way with all your possible competitors.
 Narrow your initial competitor list from 30-40 sites to 3-5 of the most significant; that would be a good start for further analysis.

-The next challenge in analyzing your PPC competitors is to discover their PPC advertising scope: how much paid traffic they drive, how many ads they show, and how many keywords they target.
-These insights are essential to understand the ways your competitors apply their PPC strategies and to estimate their ad spend.
+The next challenge in PPC competitor analysis is to discover how much paid traffic your rivals drive, how many ads they show, and how many keywords they target.
+These insights are essential to understand the ways your competitors apply their PPC strategies and to estimate the ad spend.

-For example, let’s analyze competitors for target.com using PromoNavi Competitor Analysis tool.
+For example, let’s analyze competitors for target.com using the Competitor Analysis tool.

 First, we look at the Compare Summary and see that two competitors (wayfair.com and overstock.com) drive 2x and 4x more paid traffic than our site.
 At the same time, overstock.com has less variety of ads than the main competitor and even our site.